An Advanced Guide to Keyword Research for SEO

 If you look at the related searches, you can see that ‘content marketing strategy’ and ‘types of content marketing’ are great keyword suggestions.
 Once you have them, just use Ahrefs to get the complete picture.

 If you are looking for an unconventional way of doing keyword research, you should check out Quora.
 This will give you a great understanding of how people are engaging with various words.
 This will also give you an idea about the responses of people on the platform.

 I searched for ‘SEO’ in the search section.
 Quora showed the following results to me-

 SEO experts and digital marketers often overlook Quora.
 However, I find it to be a landmine of keyword research for SEO related information.

-If you look at some of the titles, those are your most effective long tail keywords!
-They are the ones generating the maximum number of engagement.
+If you look at some of the titles, those are your most effective long-tail keywords!
+They are the ones generating the maximum number of engagements.
 Google looks to sites like Quora and reads the chatter.
 This helps it rank particular search titles.

 Think of Quora as a platform that does the legwork for Google…

 No matter what tips or tricks you use, there is no substitute in the world for great content.
 I put in this point last, as it is by far the most important one in my Guide.

 If you are creating original and quality long format content and aiding it with the help of the above points, you will rank my friend!
 Please invest heavily in creating great content.
 No matter what it is- text, video or infographics.

 Creating a great content writing team needs time and discipline.
 However, if your content is great, you have already done 50% of the work.
 Leave the rest to the SEO team.